Living as a Small Cell Lung Cancer Survivor

 If the cancer comes back

 If cancer does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your health.
 Surgery, radiation therapy, chemotherapy, targeted therapy, immunotherapy, or some combination of these might be options.
 Other types of treatment might also be used to help relieve any symptoms from the cancer.
-For more on how recurrent cancer is treated, see Treatment choices by stage of small cell lung cancer.
-For more general information on dealing with a recurrence, you may also want to read When Your Cancer Comes Back: Cancer Recurrence.
+For more on how recurrent cancer is treated, see Treatment Choices By Stage of Small Cell Lung Cancer.
+For more general information on dealing with a recurrence, you may also want to read Coping With Cancer.

 Could I get a second cancer after lung cancer treatment?